Moh-Ayman/AWS-Resources-Tagging-Automation/README.md

   1- DRY_RUN Dir used to validate Tagging Commands with extracted data from Lookup files.

+      - list_resources_DR.sh: Used to extract all resources & add it to lookups as per corresponding service.

+      - build_lookup_DR.sh: Used to auto populate dummy tags to (ec2, security groups, vpc) services lookup

+        (ec2_dummy_lookupfile, sg_dummy_lookupfile & vpc_dummy_lookupfile) will be populated.

-      - Tagging_Script.sh: Used to loop on rows in lookup files, parse info within the lookup and print the command that will be used to create the tags for validation.
+      - tag_resources_DR.sh: Used to loop on rows in lookup files, parse info within the lookup and print the command that will be used to create the tags for validation.

-      - ec2_lookupfile: Dummy lookupfile used to simulate the tagging mechanism

-      - s3_lookupfile: Dummy lookupfile used to simulate the tagging mechanism

-      - sg_lookupfile: Dummy lookupfile used to simulate the tagging mechanism

   2- RUN Dir contains latest live releases from scripts

-      - List_PopulatLookup_Script.sh: Used to extract all resources & add it to lookups as per corresponding service.
+      - list_resources_R.sh: Used to extract all resources & add it to lookups as per corresponding service.

-      - Tagging_Script.sh: Used to loop on rows in lookup files, parse info within the lookup and create the tags to the corressponding resource.
+      - tag_resources_R.sh: Used to loop on rows in lookup files, parse info within the lookup and create the tags to the corressponding resource.

-**Usage Steps:**
+**How to use:**

   ##### DRY RUN #####

   1- Go to DRY_RUN

+  2- Start Bash Script: [ list_resources_R.sh ] (No Options/Arguments used)

+  - It will populate servuce's Lookups contains all resources within the current working directory.

+  - Lookup File will be created will follow naming convension : <AWS Service Name>_lookupfile Ex. ec2_lookupfile

+  3- Start Bash Script: [ build_lookup_DR.sh ] (No  Options/Arguments used)

+  - It will populate dummy tags automatically into (ec2, security groups, vpc) services lookup file (ec2_dummy_lookupfile, sg_dummy_lookupfile & vpc_dummy_lookupfile).

-  2- Start Bash Script: [ Tagging_Script_TESTING_Ver.sh \< Lookup File Name \> ] (Mandatory Argument: Lookup File Name )
+  4- Start Bash Script: [ tag_resources_DR.sh \< Lookup File Name \> ] (Mandatory Argument: Dummy Lookup File Name )

-    - Where it will loop on the Lookup line by line and run tagging command corresponding to the Service mentioned in the script.
+    - Where it will loop on the Lookup line by line and echo tagging command corresponding to the Service mentioned in the script.

-    - Command Example: Tagging_Script.sh ec2_lookupfile
+    - Command Example: tag_resources_DR.sh ec2_lookupfile

   ##################